Appendix: Config Format Reference

 icon

-uforces the final name to UPPER case.
-Only effective when placeholders are used. - When
+uforces the final name to uppercase (only effective when using placeholders). - When

 $_desc